IainHigh/Wideband-AMC-Open-Set/README.md

 # DONE
- - Ensure random numbers are seeded to help with reproducibility - even in the C code.
- - Add the config file with random number seed and directory locations to make swapping between Eddie and local easier.
- - Ensure new code is functional with parameters in the system_config file.
- - Ensure random numbers are seeded correctly:
-        - Test SNR/BER values for BPSK modulation scheme.
-Run the script twice, ensure you get same answer.
-Will need to decrease n_samples to something smaller for testing so it runs quicker.
-        - Test Training a simple CNN model.
-Once again run twice, ensure same answer twice.
-        - Check "Verifying Seeded Random.txt" Evidence of Output.
-        - Can now seed for identical data generation and identical model training, ensuring repeatability of further experiments.
- - Move code off of Eddie & Get it working locally (should simply be a case of modifying the system_config) parameters.
- - Go through Eddie conda environment set up again (this should ensure it's there when Eddie comes back online.)
- - Complete "Verifying Seeded Random.txt" - simply run the code multiple times.
- - Create plots for BER/SNR across different channel models (should just be a case of running existing code and changing the channel model in configs/BER_Tests.json)
- - Currently all signals generated on the wideband are of the same modulation scheme.
-This should be relatively easy to fix.
- - Should also add background noise across the entire spectrum – currently noise is only added to transmitted signals whereas we’d ideally want constant background noise across the entire spectrum.
-(THIS MIGHT ALREADY BE DONE).
-Don't think this has already been done - current floor is 0dB so nothing being transmitted.
- - Confusion matrix to see which classes ML models were getting incorrect.
-- Create a model that works on predicting signal modulation schemes in the wideband.
-    - This will probably require implementing a bandpass filter similar to the plotters before running the CNN.
-- Replicate parameters and model training from literature paper, should be able to get very similar results.
-Won't be exactly the same - batch size can't be 128, will try again when working on Eddie again.
-NOT SURE IF THIS IS POSSIBLE NOW AS WE HAVE MOVED TO WIDEBAND.
-MOVING TO DONE WILL BE DOCUMENTED AND DISCUSSED.
-- Added model saving / loading to test pretrained models.
+- None

 # TODO
-- Document the above changes (BER/SNR plots in weekly research report) + paragraph about seeding for reproducibility.
 - Document the system_config file in the read_me.md.
-            - Address Popoolas comments on previous Project Report in this weeks project report.
-            - Document everything currently in the "DONE" section.
+Write more read_me documents - for plotting and CNNs.
+Ensure readme's are fully updated.
 - See TODO in ModulationDataset.py: TODO: RIGHT NOW THIS IS ESSENTIALLY CHEATING BY USING THE CENTER FREQUENCY.
 YOU SHOULD BE DETECTING THE SIGNALS INSTEAD.
+- Research "Standardised" Rician and Rayleigh multipath scenarios. e.g. path delays + path gains for city / rural / town environments.
-- Symbol rate / baud rate should be unique for each center frequency.
-Do we even need it still now that the we've got center frequency and sampling frequence?
+- Symbol rate / baud rate should be unique for each center frequency?

 Backburner:
-1) Research "Standardised" Rician and Rayleigh multipath scenarios. e.g. path delays + path gains for city / rural / town environments.
-2) Look into blind equalisation as a pre-processing step before ML model training for Rician and Rayleigh multipath fading.
+1) Look into blind equalisation as a pre-processing step before ML model training for Rician and Rayleigh multipath fading.
 Other methods include maximum likelihood.

 # NOTES TO RUN ON ECDF COMPUTE CLUSTER EDDIE:
 ### The conda environment set up will need to be run monthly (reminder in outlook calendar)